LiteLDev/liteloaderbds-documentation/en/LLSEPluginDevelopment/LLSEJSPlugin.md

-# LLSE - Using Javascript to Create Your First Plugin
+# LLSE - Using JavaScript to Create Your First Plugin

 > This guide serves to demonstrate the very simple and straight forward process to creating your first plugin - as well as some best practices when thinking about what to make and how to do it.
-Experience using Javascript previously is recommended, but not required.
-Javascript is a very beginner friendly language, so don't get overwhelmed!
+Experience using JavaScript previously is recommended, but not required.
+JavaScript is a very beginner friendly language, so don't get overwhelmed!

 ## Prerequisites